 Ever notice that movies and TV shows go out of their way never to sing “Happy Birthday To You” on-screen?
-Well that’s because Time Warner owns the copyright and rides that cash cow to the tune (hah!) of $2 million every year.
-Every unauthorized rendition of the song is technically worth $700 in royalties payable to Time Warner.
+Well that’s because Warner Music Group owns the copyright and rides that cash cow to the tune (hah!) of $2 million every year.
+Every unauthorized rendition of the song is technically worth $700 in royalties payable to Warner Music Group.

-How can we break Time Warner’s stranglehold over our annual celebration of our own impending mortality?
+How can we break Warner Music Group’s stranglehold over our annual celebration of our own impending mortality?
 A New Jersey radio station (WFMU) decided to write a new song to replace “Happy Birthday To You” and brought in Harvard professor Larry Lessig to judge the competition.

 A video of the new song that you’ll come to love appears after the jump.
 And by love I mean, “listen to, laugh, and hope to purge from your memory”….